PaulaBCdev/practica_backend/README.md

 ## Database

 The database created for this project is called **'nodepop'**.
-If you'd like to use your own database, you can change the name in `/lib/connectMongoose.js`.
+If you'd like to use your own database, you can change the name in `/lib/connectMongoose.js` and `/lib/sessionManager.js`.

 ## Installation